MRtrix3/mrtrix3/docs/reference/commands_list.rst

     :ref:`mraverageheader`, "Calculate the average (unbiased) coordinate space of all input images" :ref:`mrcalc`, "Apply generic voxel-wise mathematical operations to images" :ref:`mrcat`, "Concatenate several images into one"
-    :ref:`mrcheckerboardmask`, "Create bitwise checkerboard image"
+    :ref:`mrcentre`, "Determine the centre of mass / centre of gravity of an image" :ref:`mrcheckerboardmask`, "Create bitwise checkerboard image"
     :ref:`mrclusterstats`, "Voxel-based analysis using permutation testing and threshold-free cluster enhancement" :ref:`mrconvert`, "Perform conversion between different file types and optionally extract a subset of the input image"